How Strategic Updates and Smart Pricing Turned a 30-Year Family Home into a $950K Over-Asking Success Story

 Fresh Paint Throughout: Nothing transforms a space faster or more affordably than professional-grade paint.
 We selected warm, contemporary neutrals that made every room feel move-in ready.

-Professional Staging: I partnered with a staging team that understood Mills Estates buyers.
-They created vignettes that helped potential buyers envision their own lives unfolding in these spaces.
+Professional Staging: I partnered with a staging team that understands Mills Estates buyers.
+They created spaces that helped potential buyers envision their own lives unfolding in them.

 Landscape Refresh: Curb appeal drives first impressions.
-Our clients had invested heavy in mature plantings and we wanted to make sure the front entrance to create that "wow" moment when buyers first arrive.
+We invested in mature plantings and refreshed the front entrance to create that "wow" moment when buyers first arrive.

 The total investment was approximately $85,000 – a significant sum that many sellers question.
 What made this work was our focus on buyer psychology rather than personal preferences.
 When buyers don't have to consider the amount of work they'll be taking on after moving in, your potential buyer pool becomes significantly larger.